High blood pressure and diet

 - Eat foods that are high in soluble fiber.
 These include oats, bran, split peas and lentils, beans (such as kidney, black, and navy beans), some cereals, and brown rice.

 - Learn how to shop for and cook foods that are healthy for your heart.
 Learn how to read food labels to choose healthy foods.
 Stay away from fast food restaurants, where healthy choices can be hard to find.

 The low-salt Dietary Approaches to Stop Hypertension (DASH) diet is proven to help lower blood pressure.
 Its effects on blood pressure are sometimes seen within a few weeks.

-When choosing fats, select monounsaturated oils, such as olive or canola oils.
+- When choosing fats, select monounsaturated oils, such as olive or canola oil.

 Other daily nutrient goals in the DASH diet include limiting carbohydrates to 55% of daily calories and dietary cholesterol to 150 mg.
 Try to get at least 30 grams (g) of daily fiber.

-Before you increase the potassium in your diet or use salt substitutes (which often contain potassium), check with your doctor.
+Check with your provider before you increase the potassium in your diet or use salt substitutes (which often contain potassium).
 People who have kidney problems or who take certain medicines must be careful about how much potassium they consume.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.